Class of 2026

 Medical School: California Northstate University College of Osteopathic Medicine

-Matched: Radiology at UC Irvine, Irvine, CA
+Advanced Match: Radiology at UC Irvine, Irvine, CA

 Hobbies: Playing the piano, running 5K and 10K’s (working up graduating to a half marathon), self learning computer programming